 Continuing our series looking at global hiring trends, we caught up with Patty Yang, Morgan Philips MD in Taiwan.

 So how is the recruitment market faring in Taiwan?
-“The booming markets are Pharma, healthcare and biotech followed by IT, software engineering, AI and digital.
+“The booming markets are software, data engineering and manufacturing followed by pharma, healthcare and biotech.
 Then there is of course semiconductors, which is the most important industry in Taiwan – think of TSMC [Taiwan Semiconductor Manufacturing Company] – a lot of businesses are connected to the semiconductor industry,” notes Patty Yang.
 “Industry & Manufacturing is also doing well as we have a number of key global consumer electronics companies with their HQs in Taiwan.”

 Interestingly, the Taiwanese economy has shown remarkable resilience.
 “We’ve had some cases but we’re adhering to international measures and protocols even though we’ve never been in lockdown, so we’ve not really had a chance to understand the virtual reality that has hit so many other economies,” remarks Yang.

 This is borne out in the numbers.
 Taiwan’s exports rose in August by 8.3%, a record of $31.2bn.
 The country has a trade surplus of $6.47bn, the highest since 2017, “in part due to the investment pouring in due to the China-US trade war”.

 Employers though are still facing challenges when it comes to securing best talent.
 As Yang explains, “There is a real battle for example to hire software and data engineers.
 Every company is trying to poach the best talent, especially now that so much business is carried out online and digitalised.
 So unsurprisingly there is a strong demand for IT, AI and digital software engineers.
 The scarcity of top talent manes that these individuals are able to command higher salaries than they normally would.”